seqweb/seqwebcode/docs/technical/polyglot-pipeline.md

 - **Destructurable box interface** — Functions only bind what they need.
 - **Non-destructive box mutation** — Modules are encouraged to preserve and extend the box, not replace it.
 - **Interop via wrappers, speed via direct calls** — Same-language modules can call each other directly, avoiding shell overhead.
-- **Soft schema contracts** — Boxes have loose structure; nodes declare required keys but tolerate unknown ones.
+- **Soft schema contracts** — Boxes have loose structure; modules declare required keys but tolerate unknown ones.
 - **Composable orchestration** — Pipelines can be expressed as ordered lists of stage functions or shell commands.
 - **Complete box input** — All parameters required for a module’s operation must be present in the input box, either directly or by reference.
 This supports functional purity, reproducibility, and testability.
 - **Box as common carrier** — The box persists across pipeline stages and may accumulate context not just for immediate use but for downstream consumers, metadata propagation, or audit trail enrichment.